Red-Eric/Red-Eric/README.md

 ###

-<p align="left">My name is ANDRIAMBOAHARINIRINA and I'm a passionate developer, from Madagascar</p>
+<p align="left">My name is Redson Eric and I'm a passionate developer, from Madagascar</p>

 ###